Decision making by the Residents’ Assembly

 Only residents of Auroville can participate in decision making.

 The Residents’ Assembly is defined in the Auroville Foundation Act as consisting of “all the residents of Auroville who are for the time being entered in the Register of Residents maintained under this section,” which means all Aurovilians of 18 years and older.
-It excludes therefore newcomers, long-term guests and friends of Auroville.
+Consequently, it excludes newcomers, long-term guests and friends of Auroville.

 Auroville prefers to make decisions through consensus instead of through voting.
 This is based on our spiritual aspiration, and on our endeavour to find a solution that can satisfy all.
 However, this attempt has also sometimes blocked situations from getting resolved.